Links on Android Authority may earn us a commission. Learn more.

 Price: $12.99 per month / $59.99 per year / $299 once

 Calm is one of the more expensive meditation apps.
 It does boast a lot of content, though.
-Some of the features include meditation sessions that are between three an 25 minutes long.
-There is also a 10-minute daily program, a seven day program, a three week program, and other content.
+Some of the features include meditation sessions that are between three and 25 minutes long.
+There is also a 10-minute daily program, a seven-day program, a three-week program, and other content.
 You can also track your progress in the form of time meditated and daily streaks.
 Like we said, this one is very pricey.
 We recommend trying out the free stuff first to make sure it’s what you really want first.
 Otherwise, it works really well.
 This is a good one for advanced meditation fans.

 Price: Free / $3.99